-Menstruation, also called menses, is just one part of the menstrual cycle in which your body prepares for pregnancy each month.
-A menstrual cycle is counted from the first day of one period (the first day of bleeding) to the first day of the next period.
-An average cycle is 28 days, but anywhere from 21-35 days is normal.
+Menstruation is one part of the cycle in which a woman's body gets ready for pregnancy each month.
+A cycle is counted from the first day of bleeding to the first day of the next period.
+An average cycle is 28 days, but 21-35 days is also common.

-At the beginning of your cycle, the hormones estrogen and progesterone are at very low levels.
-During menstruation, levels of estrogen, which is made by your ovaries, start to rise and make the lining of your uterus grow and thicken.
-In the meantime, an egg (ovum) in one of your ovaries starts to mature.
-It is encased in a sac called the Graafian follicle, which continues to produce estrogen as the egg grows.
+At the start of the cycle, the hormones estrogen and progesterone are low.
+As the cycle continues, estrogen starts to rise.
+This makes the lining of the womb grow and thicken.
+An egg in one of the ovaries also starts to mature.
+It is in a follicle sac that makes estrogen as the egg grows.

-At about day 14 of a typical 28-day cycle, the sac bursts and the egg leaves your ovary, and the egg remains near the entrance to the fallopian tube until fertilized by a male sperm, after which it begins traveling through one of the fallopian tubes to the uterus.
-The release of the egg from the ovary is called ovulation.
+At about day 14 of a 28-day cycle, the sac bursts and the egg leaves the ovary.
+It stays near the opening of the fallopian tube until it is fertilized by a male sperm.
+If this happens, it travels through one of the tubes to the womb.
+Ovulation is when the egg leaves the ovary.

-After the egg is expelled, the follicle sac (now called a corpus luteum) remains in the ovary, where it continues producing hormones, but now mainly progesterone.
-The rising levels of both estrogen and progesterone help build up the uterine lining to prepare for pregnancy.
+After the egg leaves, the sac (now called the corpus luteum) stays in the ovary.
+It keeps making hormones, mainly progesterone.
+The rising levels of estrogen and progesterone help build up the lining of the womb to get ready for pregnancy.

-The fertilized egg becomes an embryo, passes down the fallopian tube, and implants in the lining of the uterus.
+The fertilized egg becomes an embryo, passes down the fallopian tube, and attaches to the lining of the womb.
 The growing pregnancy releases a hormone (hCG), which stimulates the corpus luteum.
-The corpus luteum makes all the progesterone needed to keep the egg implanted and growing until a placenta (an organ connecting the fetus to the mother) develops.
-The placenta then makes hormones and provides nourishment from the mother to the growing embryo.
+It makes all the progesterone needed to keep the egg implanted and growing until a placenta (an organ connecting the fetus to the mother) forms.
+The placenta then makes hormones and gives nourishment from the mother to the growing embryo.

-If an egg is not fertilized, the corpus luteum stops making hormones (in 14 days) and gets reabsorbed in the ovary.
-Estrogen and progesterone levels drop again, the lining of the uterus breaks down, menstruation (bleeding) begins, and the cycle starts all over again.
+If an egg is not fertilized, the corpus luteum stops making hormones and gets reabsorbed in the ovary.
+Estrogen and progesterone levels drop again, the lining of the womb breaks down, bleeding starts, and the cycle starts again.

-This cycle will continue every month starting from about age 12 years old to an average age of 51 years old when
+This cycle will happen each month starting from about age 12 years old to an average age of 51 years old.
+This is when

-signals the end of menses and the ability to become pregnant.
+signals the end of these cycles and being able to become pregnant.

 Absence of Menstruation

-The absence of menstruation is categorized as primary or secondary.
+The absence of menstruation can be primary or secondary.
 Primary

-occurs when a girl does not start to menstruate within the normal time frame of sexual development.
-Primary amenorrhea is diagnosed if there is no menses by age 14 in the absence of growth or development of secondary sexual characteristics; or if there is no menses by age 16 regardless of presence of normal growth and development with the appearance of secondary sexual characteristics.
+is when a girl does not start to menstruate within the normal time frame of sexual development.
+Primary amenorrhea is diagnosed if there is no menses by age 14 without growth or development of secondary sexual characteristics; or if there is no menses by age 16 whether or not there is normal growth and development with the appearance of secondary sexual characteristics.

 - Hormonal imbalances

-- High levels of prolactin in the blood—hyperprolactinemia
+- High levels of prolactin in the blood

 - Eating disorders